chofchof/probml/lectures/book1/11/Linear_Regression.md

 \end{split}
 $$

-This matches the MLEs for the discriminative model as (eq.
+This matches the MLEs for the discriminative model in (eq.
 11.25 and 11.26).

 Thus we see that fitting the joint model, and then conditioning it, <u>yields the same result</u> as fitting the conditional model.
 However, <u>this is only true for Gaussian models</u>.